Munduk in Bali – 11 Incredible Things To Do (2025)

 Munduk Bali is home to many picture-perfect coffee plantations and Munduk Moding plantation is the only working coffee plantation in Bali and sells ethically sourced coffee that is also organic.

-The coffee beans here are ethically sourced from wild luwak which means it’s not only sustainable but also ethical unlike many of the other plantations around Bali where there are often force-fed and overweight captive Luwaks in cages.
+The coffee beans here are ethically sourced from wild luwak which means not only is it sustainable, but also ethical.
+Unlike many of the other plantations around Bali where there are often force-fed and overweight captive Luwaks in cages.

 So this is the perfect place if you want to try ethically sourced Luwak coffee beans.